-At Living Well, we recognize that there is not a lot of information and support out there for partners of men who have experienced childhood sexual abuse or sexual assault, particularly in relation to the impact on couple relationship.
-Whilst relationships can be a place where difficulties, including difficulties with trust, intimacy and sex can appear, they are also somewhere, where these difficulties can be worked through and resolved.
+At Living Well, we recognise that there is not a lot of information and support out there for partners of men who have experienced childhood sexual abuse or sexual assault, particularly in relation to the impact on couple relationships.
+Whilst relationships can be a place where difficulties with trust, intimacy and sex can appear, they also provide an opportunity for issues to be worked through and resolved.

 All relationships require work

 Before discussing some of the ways sexual abuse can impact men and their relationships, it is important to acknowledge that all relationships require time, effort and commitment – from both parties – to be successful.
 A relationship can be a place of intense joy and pleasure, and at times can produce considerable heartache and distress.
 Relationships where one or both parties have experienced childhood sexual abuse or sexual assault are no different.
 They benefit from partners talking, sharing interests and working together to address difficulties as they arise.
 A healthy relationship is therefore not about having no difficulties; it is about having the skills, time and energy to work things out and grow together.
 Whether you or your partner was sexually abused or not, this will always be the case.

 There is no prescribed way that an experience of sexual abuse will impact on a man or on his relationships.
 Everyone is different.
 A man will often try to find his own way to deal with the experience of sexual abuse, and will work hard to limit its impact on his life and relationships.
 Although hearing that a man has been sexually abused is distressing, sometimes this information can help a partner make sense of some of the behaviours they have been observing.
 It can then provide a starting place for positive change.